Needed: One Stellar Sales Planner

 Photo: Jeremy Keith

-Business Insider is hiring a sales planner.The sales planner will be joining a fast-growing team.
-He/she will help put together killer proposals for brands like Mercedes, Jaguar, Continental Airlines, Marriott, MIT Sloane, IBM, and many more.
+Business Insider is hiring an entry-level sales planner.The sales planner will be joining a fast-growing team led by our new SVP of Ad Sales, Terry Lavin.
+He/she will help put together killer proposals for brands like Mercedes, Jaguar, Continental Airlines, Marriott, HBS, and many more.

 We need an individual who’s passionate about digital advertising and can think outside the box.
-If you’re both creative and analytical with a lot of pizazz and a keen eye for detail, we’re looking for you.
+If you’re both creative and analytical with a lot of pizazz, we’re looking for you.

 The role is an incredible learning experience for anyone interested in understanding how online marketing works.
 You’ll interact with internal marketing, editors, and sales folks, and create big ideas for winning proposals.
 In addition, you may have the opportunity to attend client meetings and master mobile and video opportunities.